Rice Milling Rate

 70% Milled Rice

 This is partially polished rice with the rice bran layer and germ removed by 70%.
 It’s white while retaining some nutrients from the germ.
 It can be cooked in the same way as you cook white rice.
-Since it's quite easy to eat, we recommend it for beginners as well as children. * Soaking time should be over 30 minutes and please add twice as much water as white rice.
+Since it's quite easy to eat, we recommend it for beginners as well as children. * Soaking time should be at least 30 minutes, and the same amount of water should be added as for white rice.

 White rice is made by removing all the rice bran parts (pericarp, seed coat and aleurone layer) from brown rice.
 White rice is certainly the rice you can enjoy the rice's sweetness the most.